Last updated on January 5th, 2020 at 08:50 am

 - Get into a healthy evening routine: some stretches, maybe bedtime yoga, some reading, shower, candles 30 min before going to sleep.
 No phone/computer.

 I’ll start with the biggest struggles one at a time.
 I’ve tried to do everything at once in the past, but, sadly, it did not work.
+I realized you need to have a plan, to know what’s important and to prioritize.

 1. Wake Up Early

 Wake up early so you have time to take care of yourself before you start taking care of everyone else.
 Don’t skip over this.
 I know everyone’s talking about it and it’s getting old and annoying, but it works.
 It actually works.
+That’s why it’s the first one on our list of goal ideas for health and fitness!
+Because it’s important.

-Last week I made a challenge to wake up at 5:30 am and for the 5 days I actually did it, I got so much done for myself and for my work.
+Last week I made a challenge to wake up at 5:30 am every day and for the 5 days I actually did it, I got so much done for myself and for my work.
 It made me feel so happy and productive.
 Truly if I had to describe it, I felt like a winner.

-2. Try New Recipes
+2. Try New Healthy Recipes

 3. Hike